All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Alignment with natural GH secretion: The largest natural pulse of growth hormone occurs during the first phase of deep sleep.
 Injecting sermorelin before bed amplifies this natural pulse rather than creating an off-cycle spike.

-• Food interference: Elevated blood sugar and insulin levels blunt GH release.
-Fasting for at least 2 hours before injection ensures that insulin is not competing with the GHRH signal.
+• Food interference: improved blood sugar and insulin levels blunt GH release.
+Fasting for at least 2 hours before injection ensures that insulin isn't competing with the GHRH signal.

 Injection Frequency